DRFR0ST/reclaim-unofficial-api/README.md

 ## ⚠️ Disclaimer
 This library was reverse engineered from the Reclaim.ai API and may be incomplete or inaccurate.
 Use at your own risk.

+Every 12 hours a Github Action runs to test the library against the Reclaim.ai API.
+If the tests fail, the library may be out of date.
+Please open an issue or submit a pull request if you notice any issues.
+Thanks!

 ## 🙏 Acknowledgements
 Big thanks to the author of the [reclaim-sdk](https://github.com/llabusch93/reclaim-sdk/tree/master) Python library for reverse engineering the Reclaim.ai API — your work inspired this library! 🚀